 If you're enrolled as a student and are considering starting an objection or appeal procedure, we recommend that you contact a student counsellor at your Inholland location first (See Contact > Student counsellor).
-Student counsellors offer assistance to students who may have incurred a study delay due to personal circumstances such as illness, family circumstances, studying with a disability or mental health issues.
+Student counsellors offer assistance to students who may have incurred a study delay due to personal circumstances such as illness, family circumstances, studying with a disability, mental health issues and top-class sports.
 The student counsellor will discuss with you what you need to make the most of your studies.
 If any personal circumstances apply, it's important that you notify a student counsellor as soon as possible.
-Particularly in the first year, when you must meet the BSA standard, it's vital that you don't delay reporting your circumstances.
+Particularly in the first year, when you must meet the binding study advice standard, it's vital that you don't delay reporting your circumstances.